Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Evaluation of Bayesian Privacy Filter

 \subsection{Read-world Example: Compose Regressions of Healthcare data}

-An analyst, such as an insurance company, may be interested in extracting average health conditions and disease incidence rates from a group's health checkup data.
-The analyst might train linear or logistic regression models using public datasets or existing literature and apply them to the group.
-This section explores how a Bayesian Privacy Filter could assist the analyst in optimizing the usage of the privacy budget when the health checkup data is protected by $\epsilon$-LDP.
-The dataset includes information on age, sex, blood pressure, and BMI.
-Three logistic regressions are trained from public datasets \cite{heart, stroke, diabetes} to predict the likelihood of individuals having heart disease, stroke, and diabetes.
+This section describes how a Bayesian Privacy Filter preserves the privacy budget when processing real-world queries.
+An analyst is interested in a group's health checkup data, represented as follows with mock data:

+The analyst trains three logistic regressions from public datasets \cite{heart, stroke, diabetes} to predict the likelihood of individuals having heart disease, stroke, and diabetes.
 The mean of these probabilities represents the disease incidence rates for the group.
-Additionally, a linear regression is trained from a public dataset \cite{sleep} to predict individuals' sleep duration, and the mean of the predicted values yields the group's average sleep duration, which is also interested by the analyst.
-The regression parameters can be found in Appendix \ref{sec:privacy_loss_of_health_data}.
+They also train a linear regression from a public dataset \cite{sleep} to predict individuals' sleep duration, and the mean of the predicted values yields the group's average sleep duration.
+The regression parameters are provided in Appendix \ref{sec:privacy_loss_of_health_data}.
+The table below displays the query results for the mock data before applying LDP:

 To enforce LDP, these regressions are discretized and perturbed following Section \ref{sec:LDP_of_continuous_value}.
 Each individual in the group is assigned a privacy budget of $\epsilon = 4$, with each regression having an DP guarantee of $\epsilon=1$.
 Their realized privacy loss is computed using the branch-and-bound method (Section \ref{sec:bnb}).
 As each regression randomly returns two discrete values, there are 16 possible outcomes.
 The realized privacy losses are detailed in Appendix \ref{sec:privacy_loss_of_health_data}.
 In the worst case, 3.7 out of 4 of the privacy budget $\epsilon$ is consumed, while the median privacy loss is only 2.46 out of 4, indicating that at least half of the group can receive additional queries with an DP guarantee $\epsilon$ of at least 1.54.

-\subsection{Use Case of Bayesian Composition}
+\section{Use Case of Bayesian Composition}